slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 python3 -m http.server 8000
 ```

-Do not forget to start the Metasploit handler as well.
+Do not forget to start the _Metasploit exploit handler_ as well.

-## Phase 4 of Kill Chain -
+## Profit!!!